Aathira-I553036/Tutorials-I553036/tutorials/opps-basic-scenario-redeem-multicode-coupon/opps-basic-scenario-reserve-and-redeem-multi-code-coupon.md

 </PriceCalculate>
 }
 ```
-7. Choose **Run**.
+1. Choose **Run**.
-8. Make sure you get the HTTP response **200**.
+2. Make sure you get the HTTP response **200**.

 The response should look like this:

 <!-- border -->![Calculation success](calculation_success.png)

-With this, the **Calculation** service has calculated the effective sales price for the coffee machine as EURO 950 by applying the promotion **Buy a coffee machine and show the coupon COFFEE LOVER to get EURO 50 off**.
+With this, the **Calculation** service has calculated the effective sales price of **EUR 950** for the coffee machine by applying the promotion **Buy a coffee machine and show the coupon COFFEE LOVER to get EUR 50 off**.
 It then returns the effective sales price to the POS.

-### Redeem the Coupon Code
+### Redeem the coupon code

 You can now redeem the coupon code for the multi-code coupon **COFFEE LOVER** using the Coupon Management service.

-* Scenario: The customer has completed the purchase of the coffee machine for which he used the coupon **COFFEE LOVER** with the respective coupon code.
+**Scenario:** The customer has completed the purchase of the coffee machine for which they used the coupon **COFFEE LOVER** with the respective coupon code.
 The POS system calls the **Coupon Management** service to redeem the coupon code.
 The redemption information is returned to the system which then confirms the completion of the purchase.

-* Desired Result: The coupon code is redeemed.
+**Desired Result:** The coupon code is redeemed.

 Let's see if this is the case: